JimmFly/JimmFly/README.md

 -
 - 👋 Hi, I’m Fly Gor
 - 👀 I’m interested in programming,fitness and anime.
-- 🌱 I’m currently learning TS.
+- 🌱 I’m currently learning Rust.
 - 💞️ I'm  an intern at AFFiNE.
 - 📫 How to reach me:
 - Wechat:13008857268